Yandy Díaz Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.65 team ERA that ranks 25th among all league pitching staffs.
+- The Red Sox have a 4.65 team ERA that ranks 24th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender the third-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to allow the fifth-most home runs in baseball (77 total, 1.4 per game).

 - Whitlock gets the start for the Red Sox, his fifth of the season.
 He is 2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched.

-- In his last appearance on Saturday, the right-hander went five innings against the Arizona Diamondbacks, giving up one earned run while surrendering three hits.
+- In his last outing on Saturday against the Arizona Diamondbacks, the right-hander tossed five innings, allowing one earned run while surrendering three hits.

-- The 26-year-old has an ERA of 5.14, with 6.4 strikeouts per nine innings, in four games this season.
-Opponents have a .278 batting average against him.
+- The 26-year-old has put up an ERA of 5.14, with 6.4 strikeouts per nine innings, in four games this season.
+Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.